rashardgds/mybinder/index.md

 [Ell_Wood, dont Forget Tha "Gee" iVe-ee @ajc @linkedin u have a user i cant talk to bc im doxxed on ur service!](https://www.linkedin.com/in/ellwood-g-ivey-jr-36a82113)
    [WHAT'S NEXT; A Sense of Taste Online, But First Take a Sniff @nytimes](https://www.nytimes.com/2000/12/21/technology/what-s-next-a-sense-of-taste-online-but-first-take-a-sniff.html) [NASA’s Jet Propulsion Laboratory Announces 3 Personnel Appointments](https://www.jpl.nasa.gov/news/nasas-jet-propulsion-laboratory-announces-3-personnel-appointments/) ... yo! idk what im doing to lose accounts! [@cbsinteractive here are the latest @nasa-jpl media Contacts](https://www.nasa.gov/jet-propulsion-laboratory-media-contacts/) [Max Romero- I Chase The Devil](https://youtu.be/zM4HXY1cLIY?list=RDOgf7D1QscWk) [Musical Youth - Pass The Dutchie](https://www.youtube.com/watch?v=EsyUa63NM1E&list=RDEsyUa63NM1E&start_radio=1) [Steel Pulse - Chant A Psalm](https://youtu.be/h1L3tdNKnuY?list=RDh1L3tdNKnuY) [Single Parent - Buju Banton](https://youtu.be/Ogf7D1QscWk?list=RDOgf7D1QscWk) [Sounds of Blackness - Optimistic](https://youtu.be/6kxI1fcOjSY?si=pawTv6NucqWW6iA2) [Love Has Come Around - Donald Byrd 121st Band](https://youtu.be/pEONuPt-0eg?si=zUtf8KRBrbe6IP0b)

 @blackgirlscode I hope you guys are ok, i mentioned the z word and another word and all my accounts on @jira trello got hacked!
-Im sorry im getting interrupted more often than i like and trying to keep boundaries so i dont violate in any direction, I am learning that there is special formatting @nasa-jpl that @whitehouse can employ to make document retrival more redundatnt this works in some compilers but its not consistent : `data="https://ia801809.us.archive.org/19/items/image_20250428_2325/jobsandfirerecoverySimpleScanStation20250630135424.pdf", "https://ia601809.us.archive.org/19/items/image_20250428_2325/jobsandfirerecoverySimpleScanStation20250630135424.pdf" type="application/pdf"` and im using a comma to separate datavalues there is also `class="pdf"` vs `type="application/pdf" `
+Im sorry im getting interrupted more often than i like and trying to keep boundaries so i dont violate in any direction, I am learning that there is special formatting @nasa-jpl that @whitehouse can employ to make document retrival more redundatnt this works in some compilers but its not consistent : `data="https://ia801809.us.archive.org/19/items/image_20250428_2325/jobsandfirerecoverySimpleScanStation20250630135424.pdf", "https://ia601809.us.archive.org/19/items/image_20250428_2325/jobsandfirerecoverySimpleScanStation20250630135424.pdf" type="application/pdf"` and im using a comma to separate datavalues there is also `class="pdf"` vs `type="application/pdf" ` i tried the [`<embed>` ](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/embed) and [`srcset`](https://developer.mozilla.org/en-US/docs/Web/HTML/Guides/Responsive_images) but a lot of the technology is so far behind in attribute syntax I have to keep building,m I need to find out the orgin of the html attribute stack, its a language all in itself! @cityoflosangeles, @ucla was the birlthplace of the internet and they used our [NasaRadioInfrastructre](https://strs.grc.nasa.gov/) to move data and we are still stuck while the commercial domains try to illegally squeeze us out for mre marble building takeovers

 ```
 <object data="https://ia801809.us.archive.org/19/items/image_20250428_2325/jobsandfirerecoverySimpleScanStation20250630135424.pdf", "https://ia601809.us.archive.org/19/items/image_20250428_2325/jobsandfirerecoverySimpleScanStation20250630135424.pdf" type="application/pdf" width="800" height="500"></object>